 You have entered the address of a Kleresca® site outside your country.
-Please be aware that information on the site may not apply to your country.
+A local site for France is available

-The system is easy to use, and complementary training is also offered as part of a certification program for clinic staff.
+The system is easy to use and complementary training is also offered as part of a certification program for clinic staff.

 Kleresca® Skin Rejuvenation is described as a pleasant and comfortable experience with a high degree of safety and efficacy.
 The technology has been on the market since 2014 with no serious adverse events reported1.
 Side effects – seen in some patients – are all non-permanent and may include redness and hyperpigmentation (bronzing of an area of the skin).
 Side effects impact patients differently depending on their skin type.
 These possible side effects should be discussed with your patient before starting the treatment in order to manage expectations.